jiabingeng/reactor-user-docs/README.md

 ## Key benefits

+Here are the key benefits to using Launch:

 * Faster time to value
 * Trustworthy data through centralized collection, organization, and delivery using data elements
 * Compelling experiences through the integration of data and marketing technology using rule builder

 ## Key features

+Here are some of the key features in Launch:

 ### Extensions

-An extension is a package of code \(JavaScript, HTML, and CSS\) that extends the Launch UI and client functionality. ​Build, manage, and update your integrations using a virtually self-service interface.
+An extension is a package of code \(JavaScript, HTML, and CSS\) that extends the Launch UI and client functionality.
+You can build, manage, and update your integrations using a virtually self-service interface.
 You can think of Launch as an operating system, and extensions are the apps you use to achieve your tasks.

-Mobile extensions are comprised of both Launch UI configuration options and native SDK components that work together with the core Adobe Mobile SDK to deliver functionality to mobile apps.
+Mobile extensions are comprised of the Launch UI configuration options and native SDK components that work with the core Adobe Mobile SDK to deliver functionality to mobile apps.

 ### Extension Catalog

-Browse, configure, and deploy marketing/advertising tools built and maintained by independent software vendors.
+You can browse, configure, and deploy marketing/advertising tools built and maintained by independent software vendors.

 ### Rule Builder

-Create robust rules that combine multiple events, sequenced in the way that you determine using if/then logic with conditions and exceptions.
+You can create robust rules that combine multiple events, sequenced in the way that you determine using if/then logic with conditions and exceptions.

 Extensions provide options for:

 * Events
 * Conditions